O. J. Simpson: Verdict and aftermath

-Wrongful death civil trial
+1996–1997 wrongful death civil trial

-Following Simpson's acquittal of criminal charges, the families of Ron Goldman and of Nicole Brown Simpson filed a civil lawsuit against Simpson.
+Following Simpson's acquittal of criminal charges, Goldman and Brown's families filed a civil lawsuit against Simpson.
 Daniel Petrocelli represented plaintiff Fred Goldman (Ronald Goldman's father), while Robert Baker represented Simpson.
 Superior Court Judge Hiroshi Fujisaki presided, and he barred television and still cameras, radio equipment, and courtroom sketch artists from the courtroom.
 The trial excluded discussion of racial issues, which were considered "inflammatory and speculative."

 On October 23, 1996, opening statements were made, and on January 16, 1997, both sides rested their cases.

-On February 5, 1997, a civil jury in Santa Monica, California, unanimously found Simpson liable for the wrongful death of and battery against Goldman, and battery against Brown.
-(The Brown family had not filed a wrongful death claim.)
+On February 5, 1997, a civil jury in Santa Monica, California, unanimously found Simpson liable for the wrongful death of and battery against Goldman, and battery against Brown (the Brown family had filed a survivorship claim but not a wrongful death claim).
 Simpson was ordered to pay $33,500,000 in damages: $8.5 million in compensatory damages to the Goldman family, and $12.5 million in punitive damages to each family.
 His net worth at the time was $11 million.

 In 1997, Simpson defaulted on his mortgage at the home in which he had lived for 20 years, at 360 North Rockingham Avenue, and the lender foreclosed the property.
 In July 1998, the house was demolished by its next owner, Kenneth Abdalla, an investment banker and president of the Jerry's Famous Deli chain.
 In February 1999, an auction of Simpson's Heisman Trophy and other belongings netted almost $500,000, which went to the Goldman family.
 The Goldman family also tried to collect Simpson's NFL $28,000 yearly pension, but failed to collect any money.

-In July 2017 after Simpson was granted parole, Ron Goldman's father Fred inquired about the real estate purchases made by Sydney and Justin Simpson, Brown's children with Simpson.
+In July 2017, after Simpson was granted parole, Ron Goldman's father Fred inquired about the real estate purchases made by Sydney and Justin Simpson, Brown's children with Simpson.
 David Cook, a lawyer for Fred Goldman, said he would seek bank records and depositions to follow the Simpson children's money trail and see if any of the homes were bought with their father's cash, which could make them eligible for a clawback.
 "The kids' loss is no greater than Fred's, but Fred's loss should be no greater than theirs," Cook said.
-In June 2022 Fred alleged in court papers (intended to keep the wrongful death and battery judgment viable) that Simpson owed $96 million due to significant interest generated on the initial order to pay damages.
+In June 2022, Fred alleged in court papers (intended to keep the wrongful death and battery judgment viable) that Simpson owed $96 million due to significant interest generated on the initial order to pay damages.

-On November 17, 2025, it was reported that the Simpson Estate agreed for pay nearly $58 million to Goldman's father to settle the civil claim, but it rejected the $117 million claim that was originally sought.
+On November 17, 2025, it was reported that the Simpson Estate agreed to pay nearly $58 million to Goldman's father to settle the civil claim, but it rejected the $117 million claim that was originally sought.